-- Why did we need it, why not use the MIS as is? - The problem is that blurring by the density estimation kernel corresponds to extra integral dimensions over the usual path integral. - So we are actually combining estimators of integrals over spaces of different dimension and the original MIS just isn't designed to do this.

-- We extend the MIS to directly recognize that some of the estimators in the mixture may have some extra dimensions. - We've also developed the corresponding balance heuristic that allows us to calculate the combination weights. - The result is compatible with the VCM and UPS frameworks but our formulation is more general and possibly applicable beyond the problem of combining volumetric estimators. - And I'll have to refer to the paper for more details.
+- · Why can't we use the MIS as is? - The problem is that blurring by the density estimation kernel corresponds to extra integral dimensions over the usual path integral. - So we are actually combining estimators of integrals over spaces of different dimension and the original MIS just isn't designed to do this. - We extend the MIS to directly recognize that some of the estimators in the mixture may have some extra dimensions. - We've also developed the corresponding balance heuristic that allows us to calculate the combination weights. - The result is compatible with the VCM and UPS frameworks but our formulation is more general and possibly applicable beyond the problem of combining volumetric estimators.

 "HOW TO IMPLEMENT IT?"

 THE COMBINED ALGORITHM

 • Now we have a lot of theory and we want to use it to implement a practical combined algorithm.
-Here's what we did.
+And that's a matter of engineering design.